 Are you worried about sorbitol and other sweeteners?
 EZ Dog has you covered.
 Their non-foaming dog toothpaste contains Stevia to sweeten their vanilla-flavoring.
 Manufactured in the United States, the ingredients are all-natural (Stevia comes from herbal preparations).
 Your dog’s breath stays fresh while their teeth get clean.

 Downside?
 This dog toothpaste isn’t thick, so it runs down the brush instead of staying on the bristles.
 This caused a mess for a lot of owners.

 Nylabone’s dental kit gets you off on the right foot.
 You get a tube of their dog toothpaste, an angled toothbrush of soft bristles, and a finger brush.
 Their peanut butter-flavored toothpaste appeals to the majority of dogs, making brushing time easy.
 Their Denta-C formula reduces plaque and tartar.

-Downsides?
-Not only does this dog toothpaste contain peanut butter, it’s made in a plant that processes peanuts.
+The downsides?
+Not only does this dog toothpaste contain peanut butter, but it’s also made in a plant that processes peanuts.
 So if you, your dog, or anyone in the household has a peanut allergy, be prepared.
 Owners also didn’t feel it was as effective at removing plaque and tartar.

 If you’re worried about ingredients, RADIUS provides USDA organic certification.
 Their dog toothpaste is free of chemicals, dyes, preservatives, and artificial additives.
 The formula still freshens your dog’s breath while fighting plaque and removing tartar.
 The kit provides a tube of toothpaste and an easy-to-hold toothbrush with soft bristles.